 After stuffing our faces with beefy goodness we set off on our way through the South Downs National Park (rescuing a fledgling from the middle of a country road along the way).

 South Downs National Park

 I love the woods and this was without doubt my favourite part of the journey because we made our way through miles of tall trees.
-Part of the official Shipwrights Way track takes you on forest tracks but our bikes have skinny tyres and there’d been a few days of heavy rain beforehand so we stuck to the roads more (see below).
-Despite this it was still a beautiful ride!
-We barely saw any cars and cow parsley was growing everywhere which made the air smell really Summery and clean.
+Part of the official Shipwrights Way track takes you on forest tracks but our bikes have skinny tyres and there’d been a few days of heavy rain beforehand so we stuck to the roads more.
+Despite this, it was still a fantastic ride!
+We saw barely any cars and cow parsley was growing everywhere which made the air smell really Summery and clean.

 I’m glad I plucked up the courage to wear my rather snug padded shorts because they saved my derriere.
 I felt like I was waddling around in a nappy at first but I got use to them pretty quickly.

 I had to stop for a wild wee and when I tried to stand up, something tugged at my bottom cheeks and I had to crouch back down.
 Blackberry brambles!!
 Prizing the thorns from my cheeks was no easy task and I ended up with blood and scratches everywhere.
 Not what I needed on day 1!

 After many miles of cycling we finally reached sunny Portsmouth!

 We had a hard time finding bicycle friendly accommodation in Portsmouth but booked a room via Airbnb.
 However it fell through at the last minite!
 Luck was on our side because the Britannia Guest House was just around the corner.
 We turned up looking pretty unpresentable with 2 bikes on a Saturday night and they found a room for us.
 They even had somewhere secure for us to leave our bikes.